Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida and its opponent have combined to score over 6 goals in 69 of 94 games this season.
+- Carolina and its opponent have gone over 6 combined goals in 45 of 93 games this season.

-- The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).
+- The Hurricanes are 15-9 this season when favored on the moneyline.

-- This season the Panthers have nine wins in the 13 games in which they've been an underdog.
+- The Panthers have claimed an upset victory in nine, or 69.2%, of the 13 games they have played while the underdog this season.

-- Florida has a record of 9-3 in games when sportsbooks list the team at +120 or longer on the moneyline.
+- Florida is 9-3 when bookmakers have listed them as underdogs of +120 or longer on the moneyline.

 Hurricanes Player Props